Temurgugu/tgugushvili/content/en/authors/Temur Gugushvili/_index.md

 - Visitors
 ---

-I am a Fellow at the [Center for Eastern European Studies](https://www.cees.uzh.ch/en/ueberuns.html) and an Assistant Professor at the [International Black Sea University](https://ibsu.edu.ge/en/law-page/about-school/).
+I am an Assistant Professor at the [International Black Sea University](https://ibsu.edu.ge/en/law-page/about-school/).

 With years of experience in research and consulting, I specialize in agriculture, tourism, and rural development for international, public, and academic sectors.